EVerest/everest-core/docs/source/explanation/adapt-everest/sub-systems.rst

 You can use any hardware driver module that provides a :doc:`powermeter interface </reference/interfaces/powermeter>` implementation.
-For the Belaybox, we could have used the *powermeter* implementation of the YetiDriver (which uses the Yeti onboard metering).
+For the BelayBox, we could have used the *powermeter* implementation of the YetiDriver (which uses the Yeti onboard metering).
 In most configurations, an external DIN-rail power meter is used with an RS485/ModBus connection, so we use the